mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 Ones interested in internals of such matrixes could find [this article](https://www.sparkfun.com/news/2650) useful.

 Due to the high-speed optimized nature of this library, only specific panels are supported.
-Please do not raised issues with respect to panels not supported on the list below.
+Please do not raise issues with respect to panels not supported on the list below.

 ## Panel driver chips known to be working well